Avoid Calls Being Mislabeled as Spam | OneCloud Support Portal

 The data sources can be sourced from third-party services or by the telephone service provider themselves.
 At times, these data sources may accumulate incorrect information indicating that your originating phone number(s) are generating spam or fraudulent calls.
 Consequently, the intermediate or the terminating service provider may flag your calls as spam.

-The following is a non-exhaustive list of data aggregators who provide curated spam feeds to various service providers.
+Below, you will find a non-exhaustive list of data aggregators who provide curated spam feeds to various service providers.
 You may reach out to them and indicate that your number(s) are being incorrectly flagged as spam.
 You may also find out the terminating service provider of the called number and reach out to let them know about the problem.

 Verizon Spam Feedback